-2.4 More relevant information about the critical environmental problems generated by the project
+2.4 More relevant information about the critical environmental problems generated by the project designated area for industrial use, where there is already operating a liquefied natural gas terminal.

 The project consists of the construction of a liquefied natural gas terminal and a thermoelectric power plant.
-The area where the aim is to develop the project is an area designated for industrial use, where there is already operating a liquefied natural gas terminal.
+The area where the aim is to develop the project is a

-The construction of the project will affect the landscape partially, the existing vegetation and fauna present.
+The construction of the project will affect the landscape.
 Affected the air quality in the construction stage by contamination with dust, produced by the movement of soil and traffic of heavy equipment, and in the operation stage by gaseous emissions of thermoelectric power plant.
 You can register vibrations and noise from the operation of turbines and generators of electric energy and for the operation of the gold teams involved in the activities.
-Being the gas a volatile substance and with explosive powers, there is the possibility of a fire and explosion hazard.

-2.5 Short of scrimption of positive and negative impacts generated by the project
+2.5 Short description of positive and negative impacts generated by the project